wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 13 Also, three hundred tents, and more than a thousand weapons of war ; but the vessels and the boats, they consumed with fire.

-14 Now Ogdensburgh was a beautiful village to behold; nevertheless they burned it with fire, and it became a heap of ruins.
+14 Now Ogdensburgh was a beautiful village to behold ; nevertheless they burned it with fire, and it became a heap of ruins.

 [92]